Partners & Supporters

 Together, we are addressing the barriers older men face to engaging with Open Age; preventing isolation & loneliness and supporting older men to live happier, healthier and more independent lives as part of our thriving member-community.

-The Julia and Hans Rausing Trust is a charitable fund supporting organisations and initiatives that provide benefit to society in the UK and exists to realise the philanthropy of Julia and Hans Rausing.
-It has distributed over 1000 grants since its formation.
-Through grant-making the Trust aims to foster a healthy society that gives care to those in need, provides opportunity for all, and offers inspiring cultural engagement.
+The Julia Rausing Trust is a charitable fund supporting organisations and initiatives that provide benefit to society in the UK, realising the philanthropy Hans Rausing in memory of his late wife, Julia.
+The Trust has distributed over 1000 grants since its formation, aiming to foster a healthy society that gives care to those in need, provides opportunity for all, and offers inspiring cultural engagement.

 City Bridge Foundation – London’s biggest independent charity funder